EricLindesay/dreamApp/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests to enhance the functionality and features of Dream Keeper.
 Note that this is an app tailored for me so issues may go unresolved.
-But I'm happy for you to fork the repository or submit a pull request adding it yourself.
+But I'm happy for you to fork the repository or submit a pull request: adding it yourself.